The TOP 20 Paint Colors to Update Wood Stains

 Paint Color Review of Benjamin Moore Collingwood

-While Collingwood is the perfect warm gray for many spaces, your particular wood might need something a bit different.
+While Collingwood is the perfect warm gray for many spaces (and one of the most popular), your wood might need something a bit different.
 Check out Benjamin Moore Nimbus, Balboa Mist, and Sherwin Williams Alpaca.

 WOOD STAINS THAT DO & DON’T LOOK GOOD WITH COLLINGWOOD